GSD-SES-5394/assignment-1-2-3/census-variables.md

 * B03002_020: Total Hispanic population of two races, including ‘some other race.’
 * B03002_021: Total Hispanic population of two or more races, excluding ‘some other race.’

+**Employment**
+* B23025_001: Number of people age 16 and older
+* B23025_002: Number of people age 16 and older in labor force
+* B23025_003: Number of people age 16 and older in civilian labor force
+* B23025_004: Number of employed people age 16 and older in civilian labor force
+* B23025_005: Number of unemployed people age 16 and older in civilian labor force
+* B23025_006: Number of people age 16 and older in armed forces
+* B23025_007: Number of people age 16 and older not in labor force

 **Nativity and Citizenship**
 * B05001_01: Total population
 * B05001_02: Total population of U.S. citizens born in the United States